On The Decoding Error Weight of One or Two Deletion Channels: The -Deletion Channel

 \section{The $1$-Deletion Channel}

-In the following two sections, we consider another version of the deletion channel which is referred to as the $k$-deletion channel.
+In the following two sections, we consider the $k$-deletion channel.
 Remember that in the $k$-deletion channel, which was denoted by $k\textrm{-}\mathsf{Del}$, exactly $k$ symbols are deleted from the transmitted word.
-The $k$ symbols are selected randomly out of the $\binom{n}{k}$ symbol positions, where $n$ is the length of the transmitted word.
+The $k$ symbols are selected uniformly at random out of the $\binom{n}{k}$ symbol positions, where $n$ is the length of the transmitted word.
 This channel was studied in~\cite{TFA2017, DBLP:journals/corr/abs-1802-00703}.
 As mentioned earlier, given a word $\bfx$, its radius-$r$ deletion ball, denoted by $D_r(\bfx)$, is defined as the set of all words that can be obtained from $\bfx$ by deleting exactly $r$ symbols.
 Note that the set $D_r(\bfx)$ consists of all words of length $|\bfx| - r$ that are subsequences of the word $\bfx$.
 Hence, given a word $\bfx$, the set of all possible outputs of the $k$-deletion channel of a word $\bfx$ is $D_k(\bfx)$.

 Recall that, the embedding number of $\bfy$ in $\bfx$, denoted by $\emb (\bfx ; \bfy )$, is defined as the number of different ways in which $\bfy$ can be received as a subsequence of $\bfx$.
 Since the $k$ deleted symbols are selected randomly out of the $\binom{n}{k}$ options, the conditional probability of the $k$-deletion channel is,